mapuya19/mapuya19.github.io/about.md

 title: About
 permalink: /about/
 ---
-## **Hi; my name is Matthew Apuya.**
+## **Hi.
+I'm Matthew Apuya.
+I am...**
-{: style="text-align: center;"}
+{: style="text-align: left;"}

-I'm a student currently living in New York City.
-I was born in Pittsburgh, Pennsylvania before moving to Little Rock, Arkansas, where I graduated from Pulaski Academy in 2019.
-Currently, I attend New York University studying Computer Science and minoring in Game Design.
-That being said, I remain passionate about film and photography.
+A student at NYU, studying ComputeR Science and minoring in Game Design.

+A native Pittsburgher, before moving to Little Rock Arkansas.

+A developer with experience in JavaScript (ES6), React, Express, Java, Python, C, and more.

+A film and photography lover.
+I'm especially keen with portrait and travel photography.

+An avid traveler.
+I've been to 21 countries, and hope to go to many more.

 ## **Experience and Education**
 {: style="text-align: center;"}